 Not all adjustments required are costly and there are some small issues that can be solved and achievable for little financial outlay, if any.
-For example, making sure that all emergency alarm cords in all disabled toilets are free and in fit-for-use condition costs nothing to implement.
+For example, marking out a 'safe walkway' in your school carpark costs very little to implement.